-In addition, senior leaders review monthly data that include information on the financial aspects of individual grants and contracts, as well as information on certain deliverables required as part of the contractual process.
+In addition, senior leaders review monthly data that include information on the financial aspects of public and private individual grants and contracts, as well as information on certain deliverables required as part of the contractual process.
 This information provides senior leaders with a snapshot of accountability and helps identify needed changes in the contractual process.

-Finally, DAODAS was tasked by Governor Sanford during FY04 with implementing specific objectives for the department and for alcohol and other drug abuse clients; these have continued and include, among others: a) a reduction in use; b) an increase in employment or a youth's enrollment in school; c) a reduction in hospital emergency room admissions; d) ensuring a stable environment; and e) a decrease in tobacco sales to underage youth.
+Finally, DAODAS implemented specific goals that include, among others: a) a reduction in use; b) an increase in employment or a youth's enrollment in school; c) a reduction in hospital emergency room admissions; d) ensuring a stable environment; and e) a decrease in tobacco sales to underage youth.
 The objectives also addressed several internal goals.
-As of June 30, 2010, the agency had achieved 92.14% of these objectives.
+As of June 30, 2011, the agency had achieved 92.85% of these objectives.